 Written by John Wagner; Art by John Ridgway

 Look, this is something of a cheat - this story is clearly a prologue to Necropolis, just as Block Mania was a prologue to the Apocalypse War.
 On the other hand, this story is twice as long, and it was originally run as an all-new story that didn't even have a direct connection to Judge Dredd at first.
-At least, it didn't to the 12-year old boy who was reading it week by week in the first flush of having set aside Whizzer and Chips and emrbaced 2000AD as THE weekly comic of choice.
-(I'm talking about me)
+At least, it didn't to a 12-year old boy who was reading it week by week in the first flush of having set aside Whizzer and Chips and embraced 2000AD as THE weekly comic of choice.
+(I'm talking about me.
+I was that boy.)

 It's the art, see.
 John Ridgway just knows how to do rural horror, knows how to show people who are on the edge of fear, disgust, panic – all those dangerous emotions that we like to play with in the safe space that is horror fiction.